 5. Sample Bled’s Traditional Cake

 One of the most famous dishes in the area is kremšnita, Lake Bled’s cream cake.
 Made of vanilla cream and moist butter cake, it’s a treat that’s absolutely to die for.
 The original Bled cream cake was developed at Park Cafe, a riverside cafe in the town center, but can now be found in many cafes and restaurants around the area.
-If you’re having a craving for something sugary, you can’t leave Lake Bled without trying this delightful dessert.
+If you’re looking for things to eat in Lake Bled, you can’t leave Bled without trying this delightful Slovenian dessert.

 For a low-key way to spend an hour or two, take a stroll around the lake.
 Yes, all the way around!
 In Bled, there’s a paved pathway that extends the entire perimeter of the lake.
 Here, you can catch a glimpse of Bled Island and Bled Castle from all kinds of different angles.
 It’s the perfect place to wander around early in the mornings or around sunset, when the trails are buzzing with life.